emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## F5
-The Energy Logserver accepts data from the F5 system using the SYSLOG protocol.
+The ITRS Log Analytics accepts data from the F5 system using the SYSLOG protocol.
 The F5 configuration procedure is as follows:  [https://support.f5.com/csp/article/K13080](https://support.f5.com/csp/article/K13080)

 To identify events from a specific source, add the following condition to the Logstash configuration file: